Bible-Translation-Tools/storage-directory-specification/README.md

  - {RESOURCE} = id from the dublin_core section of the resource container manifest (such as ulb)

  - {PROJECT} = project is the project id in the resource container manifest (such as book id)

+ - {CHAPTER} = a chapter number that the content will represent (should be numeric with no 0 padding i.e. 1, 67, 110, ...)

  - {CONTAINER} = file extension of the container holding media (currently only tr)